 Next, using a knife, remove the head and tail of the unagi.
 This will make it easier to handle and cook.
 Rinse the unagi once more to remove any remaining debris.

-See also How to cook cod fillet in oven
+See also How long do you cook chicken nuggets in the oven

 Unagi Sauce: